GisellaBella/lightening-taks-chrome-extension/README.md

 **Building a Chrome extension**

 At a very basic level, a Chrome extension is just some HTML, CSS and JavaScript that allows you to add some functionality to Chrome through some of the JavaScript APIs Chrome exposes.

 An extension is basically just a web page that is hosted within Chrome and can access some additional APIs.

 Chrome extensions can also be created to work only on certain pages through the use of Page Actions, they can run code in the background using Background Pages, and they can even modify an existing page loaded in the browser using Content Scripts.

-But for this tutorial we are going to keep things simple and not use any of that..as we are going to just use the Chrome Storage API t(there's a bunch of chrome API's Like scrape
+But for this tutorial we are going to keep things simple and not use any of that..as we are going to just use the Chrome Storage API.

-**Steps**
+**Steps:**
 	1. Create your working directory- which I'll point chrome to in a few steps.
- 2. All Chrome extensions require a manifest file (manifest.json)- basically our config file. so create that.
-This is telling  Chrome what the extension is going to do, and what permissions it requires in order to do those things.
-In our example's manifest, we will declare a browser action, the activeTab permission to see the URL of the current tab.
+	2. Create a manifest file.
+All Chrome extensions require a manifest file (manifest.json)- basically our config file.
+This file is telling  Chrome what the extension is going to do, and what permissions it requires in order to do those things.
+	In this example manifest, we will declare a browser action, the activeTab permission to see the URL of the current tab, and the host permission to access the external Google Image search API.
 	{
   "manifest_version": 2,
 	  "name": "Gisella's First Plugin",
   "description": "This extension will do something useful and cool",